Father’s Rights After Separation

 Many fathers come to us with depression, anxiety and high levels of stress because they believe that they will not be able to spend time with or see their children.

-There has always been a preconception that the courts will always award mum primary custody and dad gets the kid on weekends.
+There has always been a preconception that the courts will always award mum primary custody and dad will get the children on the weekends.

-This is simply not true as each case is unique and requires careful consideration, nonetheless, if it can be argued that it is in the best interests of the child to stay with the father and not the mother, then the court may make a decision in your favour.
+This is simply not true as each case is unique and requires careful consideration, nonetheless, if it can be argued that it is in the best interests of the child to stay with the father and not the mother, then the court may make a decision in favour of the father.

 Research confirms that fathers’ affection towards children helps promote their social and emotional development.